hep-mirrors/sherpa/Manual/source/manual/parameters/models/standard-model.rst

 The SM inputs for the electroweak sector can be given in nine different schemes, that correspond to different choices of which SM physics parameters are considered fixed and which are derived from the given quantities.
-The electro-weak coupling is by default fixed, unless its running has been enabled (cf. :ref:`COUPLINGS`).
+The electroweak coupling is by default fixed, unless its running has been enabled (cf. :ref:`COUPLINGS`).
 The input schemes are selected through the ``EW_SCHEME`` parameter, whose default is :option:`Gmu`.
 The following options are provided: